 Each operator owns a third of the capacity from each site, which means they are competing at the retailer level over a single network.

 Australian taxpayers are the biggest investors in regional telecommunications networks and there is a strong argument for sites built under the Mobile Black Spot Program to be accessible to customers of all three network operators.
-This idea was proposed by the Australian Competition and Consumer Commission in their ‘Communications Sector Market Study’ draft report which highlighted that improved infrastructure sharing would increase competition as well as increase the economic viability of expansion into rural and remote areas.

 3 Minute Read